UPPMAX/HPC-python/docs/day3/matplotlib/README.md

 [the `matplotlib` PyPI statistics page](https://pypistats.org/packages/matplotlib) we see that it has around 200 million downloads per month.
-As the number 20 package has around 800 million downloads per month, we can infer that it is not all too impopular.
+As the number 20 package has around 800 million downloads per month, we can infer that it is not all too unpopular.

 :::